indraastra/cadl-work/3_draw_art/README.md

 direction at a 45deg angle, possibly as a result of the number of timesteps being too small for the canvas size and Gaussians in the filterbank, forcing the network to be overly parsimonious in its use of the brush during the limited time it has to reconstruct the image.
+Alternately, it's possible the attention portion of the network is misconfigured in some way and that it really isn't learning to attend to the salient parts of the image, which is a less favorable but more likely conclusion.
+Unfortunately, it was rather costly in time and money to even get a single model trained, and as a result I didn't have a chance to experiment as much as I would have liked to.